deprimus/Tale/README.md

 1. In your project, open `Window -> Package Manager`
 2. Choose `Packages: In Unity Registry`
 3. Search `Post Processing` and install it
-4. Reload via `CTRL + R`

 You will have to *manually* set up post processing.
-For this, check out the post processing section in the [old setup guide](https://github.com/deprimus/Tale/blob/master/SETUP.md).
+For this, check out the post processing section in the [old setup guide](https://github.com/deprimus/Tale/blob/master/SETUP.md#post-processing).

 # Story scripts